Weakly minimal groups with a new predicate: Stable expansions of weakly minimal abelian groups

-In \cite[Theorem 7.16$(a)$]{CoSS} the first author showed that \emph{any} divergent strongly lacunary set $A\seq\Z^+$ admits a stable expansion $(\Z,+,A)$ (this was shown independently by Lambotte and Point \cite{LaPo} under the extra assumption that the set is eventually periodic modulo any $n\geq 1$).
+In \cite[Theorem 7.16$(a)$]{CoSS} the first author showed that \emph{any} divergent strongly lacunary set $A\seq\Z^+$ yields a stable expansion $(\Z,+,A)$ (this was shown independently by Lambotte and Point \cite{LaPo} under the extra assumption that the set is eventually periodic modulo any $n\geq 1$).
 We will reprove this below in a more general setting.
 On the other hand, there are strongly lacunary sets $A\seq\Z$ such that $(\Z,+,A)$ is unstable (the existence of such sets was questioned in \cite{CoSS} and \cite{LaPo}).
 For example, given $q\geq 2$, if $A_q=\{q^n+n:n\in\N\}$, then $(\Z,+,A_q)$ is interdefinable with $(\Z,+,<,x\mapsto q^x)$ (see \cite[Theorem 4.8]{CoGG}).
 The proof generalizes to $\{F_n+n:n\in\N\}$, where $F_n$ is the $n^{\text{th}}$ Fibonacci number, and so we also have a strongly lacunary set $A\seq\Z^+$, with an irrational Kepler limit, such that $(\Z,+,A)$ is unstable.
 In this section, we show that this cannot happen for a strongly lacunary set with a transcendental Kepler limit.
+This generalizes a similar result of Lambotte and Point \cite{LaPo} for certain expansions of $(\Z,+)$.

 \begin{lemma} Suppose $A\seq \C$ is strongly lacunary, and either divergent or convergent with transcendental Kepler limit.
-Then $A_{(\C,+)}^{\qf}$ is interdefinable with $A$ in the language of equality. \end{lemma} \begin{proof} The proof uses techniques similar to those of Palac\'{i}n and Sklinos \cite{PaSk} and Lambotte and Point \cite{LaPo} (see also Remark \ref{rem:LaPo-trans}).
-Let $A=\{a_n\}_{n=0}^\infty$ be an enumeration of $A$ such that either $\lim_{n\to\infty}\frac{a_{n+1}}{a_n}$ diverges or converges to a transcendental $\tau\in \C$, with $|\tau|> 1$.
-Without loss of generality, we may assume $|a_{n+1}|>|a_n|$ for all $n\in\N$.
+Then $A_{(\C,+)}^{\qf}$ is interdefinable with $A$ in the language of equality. \end{lemma} \begin{proof} The proof uses techniques similar to those of Palac\'{i}n and Sklinos \cite{PaSk} and Lambotte and Point \cite{LaPo}.
+Let $A=\{a_n\}_{n=0}^\infty$ be an enumeration of $A$ witnessing that $A$ is strongly lacunary.
+We may assume $|a_{n+1}|>|a_n|$ for all $n\in\N$.

 Let $\cN$ be the structure on $\N$ induced from $A_{(\C,+)}^{\qf}$ via the map $a_n\mapsto n$.
 It suffices to show $\cN$ is interdefinable with the structure $\N$ in the language of equality, which we denote by $\dot{\N}$.
 Given $k\geq 1$, $\dbar\in \Z^k$, and $r\in \C$, define